enkige/engine/readme.md

 We will try to keep this list updated but the best way to check examples available is to go to the [examples](./examples) folder.

+* `basic.js`: a basic example of creating systems and components
 * `html_script_usage`: a basic browser example to show how to use EnkiEngine without ES6 modules.
 * `react_state_storage`: a very simple custom storage example using React state
 * `three.js`: a basic example to integrate three.js rendering engine with 1000 entities.
-* `customSystem.js`: a basic example of creating a custom system and registering it
-* `customComponent.js`: basic example to create a custom component and registering it
 * `performance.js`: basic (and very flawed) performance test with 100,000 entities.
 Performance really depend on the complexity of the systems registered.